-This past end of summer, i spent a couple of months working a seasonal retail job in Bar Harbor, Maine.
-This was my second stint at this job and I was so happy to be living so close to the water- right on Main Street.
-Months prior, I had bought 3 rolls Portra 160VC film from eBay that had expired in 2012.
-I knew I was taking a risk with expired film, but it was stored refrigerated and I overexposed it by one stop to account for each decade since its expiration date.
-However, I've never shot Portra 160VC so I have no work of my own or experience to compare to.
+This past summer, I spent a couple of months working a seasonal retail job in Bar Harbor, Maine.
+This was my second stint at this job, and I was thrilled to be living close to the shore again, right on Main Street.
+Months prior, I had bought 3 rolls Portra 160VC film from eBay that had expired in 2005.
+I knew I was taking a risk with expired film, but I was semi-hopeful knowing that it was stored refrigerated.
+I overexposed the roll by two stops and shot it at 40 iso to account for the two decades passed its expiration date.
+I've never shot Portra 160VC, so I had no expectations.

-So, it's a beautiful sunny September day in Bar Harbor.
-I had the day off from work, so I decided to finally put the roll to good use.
-I stepped outside my apartment and quickly crossed the street to start walking the shore path.
-The shore path sits right along Agamont Park and is known for being a nice, easy walk along the coast that goes along the edge of Bar Harbor and follows Frenchman Bay.
-It was my go-to route for when I needed a nice, flat, relaxing walk and the fresh air of the sea to revive me after a long day at work.
+I had the day off from work, and it was a beautiful, sunny September day in Bar Harbor, so I decided to finally put the roll to good use.
+I grabbed my Nikon N80, stepped outside my apartment and quickly crossed the street to start my walk along the Shore Path.
+The Shore Path sits right along Agamont Park and is known for being a nice, easy walk along the coast that goes along the edge of Bar Harbor and follows Frenchman Bay.
+It was my go-to route for when I wanted to squeeze in a quick photo walk, but in this case, I had the whole day to take my time and soak in the fresh sea breeze.

-This was my first season having full access to the coastal path.
-I never got to fully walk the shore path last season because a treacherous winter storms wiped out sections of it.
-Thankfully, Friends of Acadia, a nonprofit organization that supports Acadia National Park by funding projects, providing equipment, and organizing volunteers to help care for the park, came in and saved the shore!
-They helped clear debris and funded construction equipment used to rebuild so that it would be ready for peak visitor season.
-Anyways...back to the film!
+This was my first season with full access to the coastal path.
+I never had the chance to fully walk the Shore Path last year after a treacherous winter storm wiped out large sections just months before.
+Thankfully, Friends of Acadia—a nonprofit that supports Acadia National Park through funding, providing equipment, and volunteer efforts—helped restore the shore path by clearing the debris and reconstructing the original walkway.

 I chose my favorite images from the roll.
 Enjoy!